nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

     sudo zypper in nodejs nodejs-devel

 ## Arch Linux
-Node.js and npm is available in the [AUR](http://aur.archlinux.org/packages.php?ID=50495).
+Node.js is available in the Community Repository and npm is available in the [AUR](http://aur.archlinux.org/packages.php?ID=50495).

 Using an AUR tool([packer](https://aur.archlinux.org/packages.php?ID=33378) or [yaourt](http://aur.archlinux.org/packages.php?ID=5863)) to install: